Dr Jeanette Hennigan Integrative psychotherapist , EC1R

 I am an experienced counsellor, CBT therapist, supervisor and coaching psychologist registered with BACP, BABCP and BPsS, offering both short and long-term therapy in central London or online.
 I am also qualified to teach Mindfulness, having trained as a practitioner with Mindfulness in Schools.

-I have worked therapeutically with children, young people and adults for over 30 years, predominantly in Schools, but also for MIND, Cruse Bereavement Care, Samaritans, various counselling agencies and a GP Surgery.
+I have worked therapeutically with children, young people and adults for over 30 years, with organisations such as MIND, Cruse Bereavement Care, Samaritans, Primary & Secondary schools, GP surgery and various counselling agencies.
 I have previously taught the Diploma and Certificate in Counselling and have delivered presentations on a variety of Mental and Emotional Health topics to schools and other organisations.

 My areas of experience include individuals (from age 5yrs and above), couples counselling, addiction, stress and anxiety, trauma, bereavement, OCD and general counselling.
 I also offer counselling to children and young people (5-25yrs), as I have worked in independent schools as a therapist and Director of Pupil Wellbeing for over 10 years.
 These sessions can take place confidentially via video session online in the comfort of your own home.
 Your child will just need access to a device with a camera and microphone and a quiet room to talk from where they cannot be overheard or disturbed.
 I can also offer stress reduction sessions for children preparing to take part in selection tests, GCSE's and A levels.